mautrix/docs/bridges/general/double-puppeting.md

 This method doesn't log in at all, instead it uses an `as_token` directly with the `user_id` query parameter.
 It should work on all homeserver implementations that support appservices, including old Conduits and Dendrites.
+This method also makes timestamp massaging work correctly and disables ratelimiting for double puppeted messages.

 Since there's no login step, this method also has the benefit of not adding confusing sessions to the session list visible to the user.